Ven1204/phone-catalog-app/README.md

 # phone-catalog-app

-for phone-catalog-api
-In the project directory, you can run:
+In the project directory (phone-catalog-app), you can run:

 npx json-server -p 8000 -w data/db.json